A Vital Step in Your Aviation Career

 There are three classes of pilot medical exams: First, second, and third.
-Students or private pilots only need the third class medical exam, which has lower standards of entry.
+Private, recreational, and student pilots only need the third-class medical exam, which has lower standards of entry.
 For example, a third-class pilot medical exam means you would need at least 20/40 distance vision in each eye.
 Contrarily, first-class medical requirements outline distance vision of 20/20 or better.
 A first-class medical exam usually involves an EKG, which a third-class exam will not.

 These exams are not done once.
-These exams will need to be re-done throughout a pilot’s career.
+An Aviation Medical Examiner or AME will re-perform the examination throughout a pilot’s career.
 They will undergo an examination every five years for private pilots or every year for commercial pilots.
 Once a commercial pilot is over 40, the test may need to be re-done every six months.

 During the exam, you will go through what is functionally an extended physical exam.
 They will test your vision, (distant, near, intermediate, color,) hearing, audiology (ability to distinguish speech,) ENT, blood pressure and pulse, and check your psychiatric history.

 There are also a few chronic physical medical conditions that can disqualify you from passing the pilot medical exam in Cutler Bay.
 For example, epilepsy or bipolar disorder could disqualify you from the exam.
 Nevertheless, depending on the specifics of the condition, an AME and the FAA may grant a special issuance.
 This approval grants a pilot facing a condition the ability to legally fly.

 Why are Pilot Medical Exams Necessary?